Mariano Rampolla

 Mariano Rampolla del Tindaro (17 August 1843 – 16 December 1913) was an Italian Cardinal in the Catholic Church, and the last man to have his candidacy for papal election vetoed through jus exclusivae by a Catholic monarch.

-Rampolla is in the episcopal lineage of Pope Francis.
+Rampolla featured in the episcopal lineage of Pope Francis.

 Early life

 Born in Polizzi Generosa, Sicily, Rampolla was the son of Ignazio Rampolla, Count of Tindaro, and of his wife, Orsola Errante.
 (Note: He is often referred to with the title of marquess, but this appears to be inaccurate.)

 Rampolla entered the Vatican Seminary in 1856, and in 1861 continued his education at the Collegio Capranica and the Pontifical Gregorian University.
 Having displayed a considerable knowledge in Oriental affairs, he was sent to the Pontifical Academy of Ecclesiastical Nobles as preparation for service in the Roman Curia.

 In 1866 Rampolla was ordained a priest.
-He obtained a doctorate in utroque iure (Canon Law and Civil Law) in 1870.
-In 1874 he was named a Canon of the Basilica di Santa Maria Maggiore.
+He obtained a doctorate in utroque iure (Canon Law and Civil Law) in 1870 and in 1874 he was named a Canon of the Basilica di Santa Maria Maggiore.
 In 1875, he was sent to Madrid as Auditor of the Apostolic Nunciature to Spain.
-In 1877 he was named Secretary for Oriental Affairs of the Congregation for the Propagation of the Faith.
-The following year he was named a Protonotary apostolic de numero participantium, the highest rank of monsignor.
-In 1880 he was named Secretary of the Congregation for the Propagation of the Faith, the Vatican office which deals with areas of the world in which there is no regularly constituted hierarchy of bishops.
-Then Rampolla was also appointed Secretary of the Congregation of Extraordinary Ecclesiastical Affairs, the subsection of the Secretariat of State that deals with the foreign affairs of the Holy See.
+Appointed Secretary for Oriental Affairs of the Congregation for the Propagation of the Faith in 1877, the following year he was made a Protonotary apostolic de numero participantium, the highest rank of monsignor.
+In 1880 came the appointment as Secretary of the Congregation for the Propagation of the Faith, the office of the Holy See which dealt with areas of the world in which there was no regularly constituted hierarchy of bishops.
+Then Rampolla was in addition appointed Secretary of the Congregation of Extraordinary Ecclesiastical Affairs, the subsection of the Secretariat of State that dealt with the foreign affairs of the Holy See.

-On 1 December 1882 Rampolla was appointed titular archbishop of Heraclea in Europa, and on 8 December 1882 was consecrated bishop by Cardinal Edward Henry Howard.
-This was in preparation for his nomination as Apostolic Nuncio to Spain, which came on 19 December 1882.
+On 1 December 1882 Rampolla was promoted to become titular archbishop of Heraclea in Europa, and on 8 December 1882 was consecrated to the episcopate by Cardinal Edward Henry Howard.
+This was in preparation for his appointment as Apostolic Nuncio to Spain, which came later the same month on 19 December.